myarotskaya/architecture-center/docs/data/index.md

 Within each of these two main pivots, the Data Architecture Guide contains the following sections:

 - **Concepts.** Overview articles that introduce the main concepts you need to understand when working with this type of data.
-- **Solutions.** A representative set of data solutions, including a discussion of the relevant Azure services and the appropriate architecture for the solution.
+- **Scenarios.** A representative set of data scenarios, including a discussion of the relevant Azure services and the appropriate architecture for the scenario.
 - **Technology choices.** Detailed comparions of various data technologies available on Azure, including open source options.
 Within each category, we describe the key selection criteria and a capability matrix, to help you choose the right technology for your scenario.

 ## Traditional RDBMS